rwgreene999/OutlookCalendarEvents/README.md

 ## How does it work

 Every minute or so, scan windows for an Outlook Calendar Reminder window.
-If one is found bring it to the forground, so it is noticed.
+If one is found bring it to the foreground, so it is noticed.

 There is an icon in the tray with a few options, such as pause looking for reminders for 15 minutes.

 ## Roadmap

+-   Create a better icon
 -   Add option to start up on windows boot
--   Bundle this into a single EXE
+-   Bundle this into a single EXE file
 -   Maybe create an installer for those people that feel comfortable with an installation process
 -   Add option to flash all the windows on a calendar event
 -   Consider changing to .Net Core